 Narrative Therapy views problems as separate from people, as things that affect our lives (‘the person is not the problem, the problem is the problem’).
-It sees people as the experts of their own lives, and believes that when we are invited to consider the skills, knowledge, values, commitments and purposes that are evident in our response to difficulties, and that we have relied on to overcome or curtail the influence of problems in our lives, it can create a sense of agency or control; that we can intervene on our own behalves to reduce the impact of problems/injustices/difficulties that we face.
+It sees people as the experts of their own lives.
+When we are invited to consider the skills, knowledge, values, commitments, and purposes that are evident in our response to difficulties, and that we have relied on to overcome or curtail the influence of problems in our lives, it can create a sense of agency; that we can intervene on our own behalves to reduce the impact of problems/injustices/difficulties that we face.

 Chimamanda Adichie describes the danger of a single story, in her TEDTalk The Danger of a Single Story which encapsulates some of the main philosophies/politics that inform Narrative Therapy.